hapax/hapax.github.io/assets/bloch.md

 |\alpha|^2 + |\beta|^2+|\gamma|^2+|\delta|^2 =1,
 $$

-which restricts states to a 7-sphere $$
+which restricts states to a 7-sphere $\mathbb{S}^7$.
+Here's where things get fancy.
+Instead of using

 #### References